huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 >>> pipe = pipeline("visual-question-answering", model="MariaK/vilt_finetuned_200")
 ```

-The model in this guide has only been trained on 200 examples, so don't expect a lot of it.
+The model in this guide has only been trained on 200 examples, so don't expect a lot from it.
 Let's see if it at least
 learned something from the data and take the first example from the dataset to illustrate inference:

 ```py